 This course provides instruction in automotive technology or auto mechanics.
-The practical application of steering and suspension is emphasized.
+Emphasis is placed on the practical application of steering and suspension.
 This is a CORE course.
+ABR 255 - Steering & Suspension is a suitable substitute for this course.

 ASE 124.
 AUTOMOTIVE ENGINES (1-4-3)